Matchmaking API

 orID

-, it will identify the session on thePhoton Cloud
+, it identifies the session on thePhoton Cloud

 and it must be unique within a Region.
 If no name is set, Fusion will generate a randomGUID